 At RWU, you’ll learn both what motivates consumers and how to influence them.
+Through internships and projects with real clients, Marketing majors at RWU build creative and analytical skills, understand consumer desires and behavior, and develop brand strategies.
+You'll learn how to build integrated communication plans and develop and execute strategies.
 Our degree in Marketing will lead you to careers in advertising, brand management, market research, digital marketing, and more.

 Our curriculum emphasizes creative thinking, collaboration, and hands on experiences while exploring topics like brand strategy, communication, consumer behavior, and strategy development.
 With tracks in communication or analysis, and internships built into the curriculum, RWU will prepare you for the dynamic field of marketing in our global economy.
 You'll be ready to hit the ground running in your first job — whether at a large corporation, a startup enterprise or a local non-profit.